Signed in as:

 Both estimation methods would arrive at slightly larger solar potential than the solar rooftop potential determined by NREL in 2016.

 Without counting any commercial or institutional parking areas, the above numbers lead to the conclusion that driveways and parking spaces offer an underexploited solar generation potential, combined with an underserved market potential of ~250,000,000 suitable private residences x $18000 = $ 4,500,000,000,000.

 According to Bill Nussey's book "Freeing Energy," The US has 3,797,000 square miles of land total, so only 0.5% of the total land mass would be needed to power the entire nation with solar energy.
-However, according to SEIA.org, the “Sunshine State” Florida covers an anemic 4.04% of the total electricity generation with renewable resources in Q4 2021, which includes large utility scale solar farms owned by corporations like FPL and Duke.
+However, according to SEIA.org, the “Sunshine State” Florida covers an anemic 4.68% of the total electricity generation with renewable resources in Q2 2022, which includes large utility scale solar farms owned by corporations like FPL and Duke Energy.

 The passion for solar energy runs in the family.
 Our home has 66 rooftop photovoltaic solar panels and we officially run our entire home including all our EV's on solar electricity since 2017.

 Florida Power & Light enforces unfavorable policies which limit privately owned solar system installations to 115% of PAST usage and requires a system generating more than a theoretical maximum of 10KW to pay for an extraneous, unjustified liability insurance for all PV systems above 10KW.

 In 2019, the Gismo team made an attempt to fix this issue by filing a petition with the Florida Public Service Commission against Florida Power and Light (FPL) who disincentivizes powerful residential solar systems and appealed the FPSC's denial of the petition.